Rookie Boot Camp Project Simulation – Internship Concept Explained

 The scarcity of software engineering experts in the Western Balkans market is something that has been a constant for the last decade.
-Depending on the region, most IT companies are always looking for well-skilled and motivated people to enrich their expertise and offering towards customers.
+Depending on the region, most IT companies are always looking for well-skilled and motivated people to enrich their expertise and offerings to customers.

 Truth be told, customer demands in digital product development are always high if you observe it from the point of view of a company that provides software services, and more or less always the same regarding the quality standards of digital product delivery.
 It is nothing new, and we are aware that it only depends on which perspective you are referring to.